masakifukunishi/algorithm-data-structure-crash-course/tree.md

 A node that is connected directly below another node in the hierarchy.

 ### Ancestor
-A node that is connected above another node in the hierarchy not inclluding the parents.
+A node that is connected above another node in the hierarchy.

 ### Descendent
-A node that is connected below another node in the hierarchy not inclluding the children.
+A node that is connected below another node in the hierarchy.

 ### Siblings
 A node that has the same parent as another node.